plopezm/kafka-rest-proxy/README.md

 It is required to provide the following properties:

-# App properties
-app.address=http://localhost:8080 # It is used for navigating over rest API, the value is the public address for this service
+* app.address=http://localhost:8080 # It is used to navigate over rest API, the value is the public address for this service
-# Zookeeper properties
-zookeeper.servers=localhost:2181,localhost:2182,localhost:2183
+* zookeeper.servers=localhost:2181,localhost:2182,localhost:2183

 # Currently implemented endpoints